 - Never scrub your skin.
 Always clean it gently!
 There is no need for rough cleaning techniques when it comes to our skin.

-- Choose your skin care products carefully.
-Ensure that they fit your need and skin type.
+- Choose your skincare products carefully.
+Ensure that they fit your needs and skin type.

 - Wash your skin after waking in the morning and before going to bed at night.
-Also be sure to clean sweat off your skin as needed.
+Also, be sure to clean the sweat off your skin as needed.

 Now let’s take a look at some of our favorite foods that lend a hand to the beautification, healthy glow, and longevity of our skin.

 This is my personal favorite.
 Eggs are high in amino acids which are the building blocks of collagen.
 I start each day with three eggs.
-Eggs can be cooked so many different ways and they’re inexpensive.
+Eggs can be cooked in so many different ways and they’re inexpensive.
 But don’t only reach for the whites as we have been taught in the last several decades!
-The yolks boast a fat-fighting nutrient called choline, so opting for the whole egg helps keep you trim.
-Tip o’ the Hat to EatThis.
+The yolks boast a fat-fighting nutrient called choline.
+So, eating the whole egg actually helps keep you trim.

 This bright orange, delicious, and common vegetable contains a high concentration of beta-carotene which is a form of vitamin A and an active ingredient in Retin-A, a well-known medicinal skin repair treatment.
-Carrots are therefore healing for the skin and as an added benefit, regular carrot eating reduces the excessive production of skin oil.
+Carrots are therefore very healing.
+In fact, as an additional benefit, regular carrot eating reduces the excessive production of skin oil.
 Carrots can easily be grown at home where you can benefit from the fresh vitamins contained in this common vegetable.

 Last summer I grew my own cherry tomatoes and ate lots and lots of them.
 There’s nothing better than fresh tomatoes off the vine.
 Tomatoes are an excellent source of Lycopene which gives the ability to naturally shield IV rays from the sun.
 Tomatoes are versatile and can be added to many of our favorite dishes or eaten right out of the garden.

-Yum!
-I love walnuts.
+I love walnuts!
 These delicious nuts contain a powerful density of omega-3 fatty acids.
 These acids are instrumental in boosting the production of collagen which helps slow down premature aging.
 They also are known to reduce stress and therefore the stress factors that may contribute to heart disease.